 Your LinkedIn headline should advertise your “So what?” or answer the question, “Why should I stop and click on this profile?”

-For example, if I was searching for a stellar writer who could also get hundreds of eyeballs on their posts, I might fall in love with someone with the following headline:
+If I was searching for a stellar writer who could also get hundreds of eyeballs on their posts, here’s a LinkedIn headline example that might get my attention:

 When I think of high-caliber writing, I think of journalism-quality content.
 The problem is many journalists aren’t marketers as well.
 This headline combines two complementary skills that most people don’t have both of, making me stand out from other “content marketers.”